ashleybaxter/iamashley/_posts/2017-11-10-a-week-in-the-life-of.markdown

 I have a few copies of Learn From Great Design in my arsenal, so decided to <a href="https://withjack.co.uk/holiday-deal/">run a giveaway</a> through With Jack.
 My thinking here was purely traffic-related.
 A quick win (or so I thought) to get more eyeballs on the site.

-It took time to get the landing page right, but one of the Slack groups I’m in provided critique (thanks!).
+It took time to get the landing page right and one of the Slack groups I’m in provided critique (thanks!).
 For the amount of effort I put into this, however, it was a total flop.

 Today was also about budgeting.
 I sent From Scratch, my copywriter, an email with the budget for writing With Jack's copy.
 Budgeting is hard at this stage.
 I'm bootstrapped, early stage and a one-woman band, but I'm also open and transparent about money with any of the freelancers I work with.